GhostKellz/flare/docs/getting-started.md

 # Getting Started with Flare

+**Flare** is a powerful configuration management library for Zig that provides hierarchical configuration loading, type-safe access, and schema validation.
+What Viper is to Cobra in Go, Flare is to Flash in Zig.

 This guide will walk you through setting up and using Flare in your Zig project.

 ## Installation